 The Connection Between KPIs and Metrics

-Here’s what separates successful marketing agencies from struggling ones: they understand that KPIs and metrics serve different but complementary purposes.
+Here’s what separates successful marketing agencies from struggling ones: they understand that Key Performance Indicators (KPIs) and metrics serve different but complementary purposes.

 - Metrics track the activities and outputs that contribute to those objectives.